Setting Up a Building Preservation Trust

 - Dewars Lane Granary, Berwick-upon-Tweed: an 18th century granary in use until 1985, which has been brought back into multiple use including the only Museums Libraries and Archives Council Grade I exhibition space between Newcastle and Edinburgh, a heritage interpretation centre, bistro, youth hostel and meeting rooms

 Being part of an organisation which brings a historic building back into use is an enormously rewarding activity and not as difficult to set up as you might think.

-As charitable bodies, BPTs are eligible to apply for grants or other funding for project development, options appraisals and rescue projects from a number of sources, including Historic England, the Heritage Lottery Fund and the Architectural Heritage Fund (AHF).
+As charitable bodies, BPTs are eligible to apply for grants or other funding for project development, options appraisals and rescue projects from a number of sources, including Historic England, the National Lottery Heritage Fund and the Architectural Heritage Fund (AHF).
 Other sources of funding may also be available.

-As part of the Industrial Heritage at Risk project the AHF has created a specific grant scheme, with the support of Historic England, that is available to organisations who are considering taking on an industrial site.
+The AHF has a specific grant scheme, with the support of Historic England, that is available to organisations who are considering taking on an industrial site.